Content

 `--EOF -> <EOF> [1:15]

-Checks can also be configured to log violation on encountering non-tight HTML tags. violateExecutionOnNonTightHtml property can be used for this purpose in the checks that support it.
-A custom check needs to extend AbstractJavadocCheck for having this functionality readily available.
-Do note that a check which has this property set to true will log violation only for the first not-tight HTML tag found.
-To allow a check to skip processing of javadocs with non-tight HTML, method acceptJavadocWithNonTightHtml in class AbstractJavadocCheck can be overridden in the check.
+Checks can also be configured to log violations upon encountering non-tight HTML tags.
+The violateExecutionOnNonTightHtml property can be used for this purpose in the checks that support it.
+A custom check needs to extend AbstractJavadocCheck to have this functionality readily available.
+Do note that a check which has this property set to true, will log violations only for the first not-tight HTML tag found.
+To allow a check to skip processing of javadocs with non-tight HTML, the acceptJavadocWithNonTightHtml method in class AbstractJavadocCheck can be overridden in the check.
 The following example illustrates how to use this property.

 Input: